crema-lida/PoCo/README.md

 ## Overview

-PoCo is a contrastive learning framework for learning polymer representations for property prediction and interpretability analysis.
-This repository provides the source code for PoCo.
-For method details, please see our paper: [Contrastive representation learning for polymer informatics](https://doi.org/10.26434/chemrxiv.15003645/v1).
+PoCo is a contrastive learning framework for polymer representation learning, with applications to property prediction and interpretability.
+This repository contains the source code for PoCo.
+For more details, please see our paper: [Contrastive representation learning for polymer informatics](https://doi.org/10.26434/chemrxiv.15003645/v1).

 <p align="center">
   <img width="80%" alt="poco-overview" src="https://github.com/user-attachments/assets/fb984d8a-4861-4d4d-bb6d-c382288aa9ce" />